basiqio-oss/Basiq-docs/custom_pages/test-1.md

           setPartialOutageInstitutions(partialOutage);

-          // Set timeout to hide the notification if (partialOutage.length > 0) {
+          // Show the notification if there are partial outages if (partialOutage.length > 0) {
             setShowNotification(true);
             setTimeout(() => setShowNotification(false), 5000); // Fade after 5 seconds